doliaro/assignment1/bio.md

 I spend my free time playing hockey, being with my family and occasionally some video games.

 I really enjoyed the battleship game I built in CS161 for the final project.It was neat to bring all my knowledge together.

+In CS162 I felt like I really improved upon my C++ knowledge and was really becoming more comfortable with it.
+I was much more proud of my work as I continued to learn.